aptech/docs/docs/CR-integrate1d.rst

    c = myProc(a);

-we will cause an the error ``matrices not conformable`` when we try to multiply the incoming 2x1 vector times itself inside of myProc.
+we will cause an the error ``matrices not conformable`` when we try to multiply the incoming 2x1 vector times itself inside of *myProc*.
 To avoid this, we simply need to change the operators ``*`` and ``/`` to the element-by-element versions by prepending the operator with a dot like
 this: